Neville Roy Singham: Career

 Singham founded Thoughtworks, a Chicago-based IT consulting company that provides custom software, software tools, and consulting services, in the late 1980s; it was incorporated in 1993.

 From 2001 to 2008, Singham was a strategic technical consultant for Huawei.

 In 2005, Thoughtworks opened offices in China.

 By 2008, Thoughtworks employed 1,000 people and was growing at a rate of 20–30% per annum, with locations around the world.
 Its clients included Microsoft, Oracle, major banks, and The Guardian newspaper.
 Singham owned 97% of the common stock of the company.
-By 2010, its clients included Daimler AG, Siemens, and Barclays, and the company opened a second headquarters in Bangalore.

 In 2010, Singham opened Thoughtworks' Fifth Agile Software Development Conference in Beijing, where he spoke about his influence on Huawei.

 Singham sold ThoughtWorks to private equity firm Apax Partners in 2017 for $785 million, by which time it had 4,500 employees across 15 countries, including South Africa and Uganda.
 Its chief scientist, Martin Fowler, wrote that Singham had not been involved in the running of the business for some years by that time.

 After selling the company, he moved to China, where he owns or co-owns a number of businesses.

 In 2019, he started a consulting business with partners who also co-own (with a Chinese municipality) a media company that promotes anti-poverty policies in Tongren in 2019.
 Singham has business interests in Chinese companies in the food and consultancy markets.
 As of 2023, his office is in Shanghai, and is shared with the Maku Group, "whose goal is to educate foreigners about 'the miracles that China has created on the world stage'" and to which Singham has given nearly $1.8 million in funding.

 Positions

 Singham praised Hugo Chavez, describing Venezuela under his rule as a "phenomenally democratic place."
 He also described his admiration for China, where Thoughtworks had a growing operation, describing it as a model for governance: "China is teaching the West that the world is better off with a dual system of both free-market adjustments and long-term planning."

 He is a supporter of WikiLeaks and its founder Julian Assange, speaking in his defense at a 2011 event hosted by The Real News Network, along with fellow activist software businessman Peter Thiel and former intelligence whistleblower Daniel Ellsberg.
 Alongside Ellsberg, he has also advocated for Jeremy Hammond and Aaron Swartz; the latter was working for him at Thoughtworks when he committed suicide while facing prosecution by the US government.
 Singham, a friend of Swartz, described his prosecution as part of a coordinated campaign.

-During the Russian invasion of Ukraine, Singham has been funding efforts to oppose NATO enlargement.
+During the Russo-Ukrainian war, Singham has been funding efforts to oppose NATO enlargement.

 In July 2023, Singham "joined a Communist Party workshop" about international promotion of the Chinese Communist Party.

-Singham funded The People's Forum, a US nonprofit group in New York City that has been associated with organizing the 2024 pro-Palestinian protests on university campuses.
+Singham has funded The People's Forum, a US nonprofit group in New York City that has been associated with organizing the Gaza war protests at universities.